 Acoustic modelling was undertaken using Bruel and Kjaer's "Predictor" to predict the effects of site noise.
 Predictor is a computer program for the calculation, assessment and prognosis of noise propagation.
 Predictor calculates environmental noise propagation according to ISO 9613-2, "Acoustics - Attenuation of sound during propagation outdoors".
-The method predicts the sound pressure level under meteorological conditions favourable to propagation or equivalently under a well-developed moderate ground based temperature inversion.
+The method predicts the sound pressure level under meteorological conditions favourable to propagation from sources of known sound emission.
+These conditions are for downwind propagation or equivalently under a well-developed moderate ground based temperature inversion.
 Terrain topography, ground absorption, atmospheric absorption and relevant shielding objects are taken into account in the calculations.